rkmetzl/sharks/readme.md

 =========

 A special thanks to my coworker and good friend Michael for his thoughts on this.<br>
-You can find him here: http://github.com/desperatethelark
+You can find him here: http://github.com/desperatethelark<br>

-There are TONS of small discrepancies between these time formats.
-I have tried to handle all that I could, but I'm sure I missed some obvious ones.
-Cloning/pull requests would be best, but if you have an idea and no gumption, an email to me would be neat.
+The ICU spec is a complicated one and `sharks` does not yet support everything it has to offer.
+If you'd like to contribute code, I ask that you at least take a gander through http://userguide.icu-project.org/formatparse/datetime before making any pull requests.
 Copyright
 ========